 - 3 How to Do Content Marketing

 What is Content Marketing?

 Content marketing is a huge part of the awareness/discovery funnel.
+The aim of your content should be to win people over to your business or brand.
 Check this out:

 What is Content?

 Think of content like the ingredients to your recipe.

 Anything that explains your business to a potential customer is content.
 Anything you use to educate, inform or communicate with your customer is content.